-- 1. Illness (More than 3 days of illness requires doctors note with the Attendance Office) - 2.
-Medical/dental appointments (medical documentation must be provided) - 3.
+- 1. Illness (an illness for more than 3 consecutive days of school requires a doctors note to be provided to the Attendance Office) - 2.
+Medical/dental appointments (medical documentation must be provided to the Attendance Office) - 3.
 Religious obligations, funerals, etc. - 4.
-CBHS related activities (see section on school-related absences, page 10) - 5.
-Approved Pre-planned personal absences (see below)
+CBHS related activities (see section on school-related absences) - 5.
+Approved pre-planned personal absences (see below)